kotools/types/.github/ISSUE_TEMPLATE/feature-template.md

 ---
-name: Enhancement Template
+name: Feature Template
 about: New feature or request
-title: Enhancement
+title: Feature
-labels: enhancement
+labels: feature
 ---

 ## Description